Rajan Parrikar Music Archive

 Noise Without Soul

-Layer the drum kit with 3 or 4 recycled chords, a predictable beat, and lyrics aimed at hormonal adolescents, and you have the full anatomy of Western pop.
-It is music built to agitate the body, not elevate the mind.
+Layer the drum kit with three or four recycled chords, a predictable beat, and lyrics aimed at hormonal adolescents, and you have the basic anatomy of Western pop.

 What Real Music Sounds Like